 The complaints against Mirrione are merely accusations.
 Despite these accusations, this Defendant is presumed innocent unless and until he has been proven guilty beyond a reasonable doubt in a court of law.

-Inquiries concerning this press release should be directed to Public Information Officer Peter DiGennaro at 973-829-8159.
+Any inquiries about this press release can be directed to the Morris County Prosecutor’s Office Public Information Officer Peter DiGennaro at 973-829-8159 or [email protected].